arminbiere/gimsatul/README.md

 > `./configure -h`

-The resulting solver `gimsatul` is multi-threaded but you need to specified the number of threads explicitly to make use of that
+The resulting solver `gimsatul` is multi-threaded but you need to specify the number of threads explicitly to make use of that
 feature:

 > `./gimsatul cnf/prime4294967297.cnf --threads=16`

-Information about other command line options is obtained with
+Information about other command line options can be obtained with

 > `./gimsatul -h`

-The solver reasos (optionally copmpressed) files in DIMACS format and also is able to produce DRUP/DRAT proofs.
-To generate a proof trace just specify the path to the output proof file as an addition argument on the command line:
+The solver reads (optionally compressed) files in DIMACS format and if requested is able to produce DRUP/DRAT proofs.
+To generate a proof trace just specify the path to the output proof file as an additional argument on the command line

 > `./gimsatul cnf/prime4294967297.cnf --threads=16 /tmp/proof`